krishnanlab/teaching/2022-spring_compbio/course-activities-grading.md

 #### 7. Mid-course project presentation reviews
 >Due: Fri, Mar 25
-Use the class time to review presentations by your peers based on the detailed rubric.
+Review presentations by your peers based on the detailed rubric.
 You can find your review assignment in the "Midterm Presentation Reviews" in the shared class schedule google sheet and submit your reviews – once per review assignment – using this form `<LINK>`.

 #### 8. Final project report